 2. Start with quiet time.

 As a Christian, spending time in prayer and God’s Word is an important part of how I start my day.
-Now, contrary to what so many people have told me in the past, I don’t find it to be a “magic pill” that somehow makes the rest of my day go smoother, but I do find that it helps me put my focus where it belongs, and — if I can keep my focus on the things that really matter throughout the day — that does help me choose joy.
+Contrary to what so many people have told me in the past, I don’t find it to be a “magic pill” that somehow makes the rest of my day smoother.
+Still, I find that it helps me put my focus where it belongs, and — if I can keep my focus on the things that matter throughout the day — that does help me choose joy.

 If you’re looking for some help and accountability with a morning quiet time, Good Morning Girls is getting ready to start a 4-week Easter study, and I can’t recommend their materials enough.
 Another option is the Hello Mornings program.
 I haven’t done one of their studies, but I love the women behind the program, and I’m sure it’s fantastic!

 3. Think of ways to make every day special.

 When I intentionally look for ways to make each day special, I tend to be more patient, loving, and kind.
 I’m not talking about big fancy breakfasts, watching Marvel movies in order, or trips to get ice cream every day, but just little things like trying a new (simple) breakfast recipe or greeting my girls with the good morning song when they come downstairs (“Good morning, good morning.
 And how are you today?
 I’m fine, I’m fine.
 I’m glad you came to play!”)

 My commitment in 2014 is to celebrate every day, including all of the minor holidays (there are more of those than I expected — ha!), and decorating our windows with a banner or making cut-out cookies every couple of weeks is a great way to keep my focus on celebrating life rather than just surviving each day.